christianspecht/roboshell-backup/readme-full.md

 The installation of RoboShell Backup itself is easy, just run the setup.
 When the installation has finished, the config file will automatically open in Notepad.
 You need to change the values in the config file once, according to your setup (which folders to backup, drive letters of your NAS and your USB drive).

+As mentioned before, RoboShell Backup can write to [TrueCrypt](http://www.truecrypt.org/)-encrypted USB drives.
+You don't need to install TrueCrypt on any of your machines - you just need to set up each USB drive once ([instructions and more information here](http://christianspecht.de/2012/04/30/roboshell-backup-1-1-now-with-truecrypt-integration/)).
+RoboShell Backup will then run TrueCrypt directly from the USB drive, in portable mode.

 #### How to get RoboCopy and PowerShell